implexa/implexa/memory-bank/activeContext.md

 # Active Context

 ## Current Task: March 6, 2025
+Dual Crate Structure Fix Implementation

+Today, I've successfully implemented the fixes for the critical architectural issue with the project's dual crate structure.
+I changed all import paths in the command files from using `crate::` to `implexa::` to properly reflect the architectural relationship between the binary crate (main.rs) and the library crate (lib.rs).

+### Implementation Details
+- Modified imports in the following command files:
+  - src/commands.rs
+  - src/part_commands.rs
+  - src/relationship_commands.rs
+  - src/revision_commands.rs
+  - src/workflow_commands.rs
+  - src/file_commands.rs
+  - src/approval_commands.rs
+  - src/manufacturer_part_commands.rs
+  - src/property_commands.rs
+- Added DEC-020 to the decision log to document the architectural decision
+- Fixed all `crate::` references to use `implexa::` instead

+### Results
+The implementation will ensure that all command modules correctly access functionality from the library crate, maintaining the benefits of the dual crate structure (separation of concerns, code reuse, better testing, and clear interfaces).

+## Previous Task: March 6, 2025
 UI Command Interface Implementation for Implexa Project - Incorporating Relationship and Revision Commands

 Today, I've worked on incorporating the relationship_commands.rs and revision_commands.rs modules into the frontend to enable functionality for managing part relationships and revisions.